waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Wild Pokémon battles yield EXP for uncapped Pokémon.
 Pokémon at the level cap (e.g., SPBARKY at Lv12 with 0 badges) will show an EXP gain message but their actual EXP value will not change.

 # Agent Reliability Notes
-*   **`exploration_planner_agent`**: Currently unreliable for paths involving ledges.
-Agent-provided paths with ledges should be carefully verified or avoided.
+*   **`exploration_planner_agent`**: Prompt updated (Turn 6033) to better handle ledges, but still requires cautious use and verification of paths involving ledges.
+Has previously given paths that were blocked by ledges or impassable terrain.